 - Prefer a sling or a baby carrier to buggies: ancient Roman roads are bumpy!

-- Consider a combined tour of forum and colosseum but opt for two different visits if you have young children as the sites are big and are likely to make them tired
+- Consider a combined tour of Forum and Colosseum but unless you pick one specifically for families, opt for two different visits if you have young children as the sites are big and are likely to make them tired.